responsible-org/web-hugo/README.md

-This project has been pre-configured to work with [Forestry](https://forestry.io), just import your repository ✨. \ Any changes you make will be commited back to the repo, and deployed if you're using Netlify.
+This project has been pre-configured to work with [Forestry](https://forestry.io), just import your repository ✨. \ Any changes you make will be committed back to the repo, and deployed if you're using Netlify.

 ## Customization